 Kevin Nguyen is a digital forensics reporter with ABC News.
 He is the recipient of the Ian Carroll Scholarship for innovations and an MJ Bear Fellow for young leaders in digital journalism in the US.
 He started as a reporter and photographer in western Sydney before working abroad in New York, Washington D.C., Dublin, India and Hong Kong as an editorial consultant for publishers including Wall Street Journal, New York Times, Washington Post and Al Jazeera.
 In a previous life he was a researcher in the School of Psychology at Western Sydney University.

 Briana Blackett is a senior journalist with extensive global news experience.
 She was a founding member of Al Jazeera English, spending eight years in the Middle East.
-Prior to that she worked in London for one of the world's biggest news agencies — Associated Press Television News (APTN) — covering global affairs and specialising in coverage of Asia and the Middle East.
+Prior to that, she worked in London for one of the world's biggest news agencies — Associated Press Television News (APTN) — covering global affairs and specialising in coverage of Asia and the Middle East.
 Briana has had blink-and-you-missed-it stints in Federal Politics in Australia and with Greenpeace International in Amsterdam.
-Briana is the mother of two children with special needs and a determined advocate for the rights of people with disability.
+Briana is the mother of two children with disability and currently works with families in the autism community.

 Shannan Dodson is a Yawuru woman.
 She's worked in Aboriginal and Torres Strait Islander affairs for over 13 years and is a Communications and Digital specialist.
 She is the Communications Manager for the Pro-Vice-Chancellor (Indigenous Leadership and Engagement) Office at the University of Technology Sydney.
 Before this she was the Social Media Manager for the successful YES Marriage Equality Campaign and a Communications Advisor with The Healing Foundation that supports Stolen Generations members, communities and families.